mcbrideke/PythonPrograms/README.md

 # PythonPrograms
-Simple, helpful python programs to complete various tasks
+Simple, helpful python programs to complete various tasks.
+Most of these are modified versions of existing code from several online resources that I changed to complete a specific job.

 # Get Files
 Given a url, this program gets the file names of each file in the directory and subdirectories of the path and prints them (by default).